7 Days in Dominica

 Roseau (Fort Young Hotel (second night))

 Roseau is the logical base for Days 1-4.
-No reason to move yet—proximity to all southern and central attractions makes it the obvious choice.
+No reason to move yet, proximity to all southern and central attractions makes it the obvious choice.

-The Boiling Lake: Dominica's Ultimate Hike
+See all Dominica accommodation options →The Boiling Lake: Dominica's Ultimate Hike

 Where to Stay Tonight